samdengler/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 ### 1. Install the testing tools and run our unit test

-1. Change directory to your local **uni-api** Git repository if you aren't already there.
+1. Change directory to your local **uni-api** directory, if you aren't already there.

 1. Install the development tools needed to run unit tests using Node Package Manager: